We’ll break down the six essential components to make it easier for you to write an effective cover letter.

 Your opening paragraph is your chance to grab the reader’s attention.
 Start strong by highlighting a key achievement, skill, or qualification that’s particularly relevant to the position you’re applying for.

-Then, explain how this can benefit the company.
+Then, explain how your experience benefits the employer.
 Your goal is to immediately demonstrate your value and make the reader want to learn more about you.

 4. Main body paragraph (make your case)